German prices fall in September for first time in eight months

 "Combined with the unexpectedly weak Spanish inflation, it looks like euro zone inflation due tomorrow will also be low," said Ulrich Wortberg, an economist at Helaba bank.

-"Against this background, it's unlikely that calls for an expansion of the (ECB's) bond-purchase program will quieten," he added.
+"Against this background, it's unlikely that calls for an expansion of the (ECB's) bond-purchase programme will quieten," he added.

 Economists polled before Tuesday's data was published had expected the annual euro zone rate to slip to zero after a positive reading of 0.1 percent in August.

-For Germany, they had forecast harmonized inflation slowing to zero.
-A breakdown of non-harmonized data showed energy prices dropped 9.3 percent on the year.
+For Germany, they had forecast harmonised inflation slowing to zero.
+A breakdown of non-harmonised data showed energy prices dropped 9.3 percent on the year.

 However, ECB Executive Board member Sabine Lautenschlaeger said on Monday that it was too early for the ECB to discuss taking further action as the euro zone economy was expected to recover modestly.